 While answering or placing phone calls outside of a physician’s state of license is a common practice, it can present risks both in terms of licensure and insurance coverage.
 Nonetheless, in an emergency, physicians should exercise their best judgement and take the actions they deem necessary to treat their patients.
 Documentation is critical when a physician is acting under the duress of a patient emergency.

 Professional organizations that support telemedicine assist with licensure in multiple states.
 More information can be found at Interstate Medical Licensure Compact.

 - During this crisis, Medicare, Medicaid, and many private insurers have relaxed restrictions around how telehealth can be used; however, healthcare insurers are not unified.
 As insurers continue to adapt coverage to this crisis, physicians should let patients know if it is unclear what their insurer covers to reimburse patient.

 - Yes.
-Payers have long reiumbursed practices for telehealth visits.
-Your reiumbursement will be determined by payer guidelines for types of visits covered and reimbursement amounts.
+Payers have long reimbursed practices for telehealth visits.
+Your reimbursement will be determined by payer guidelines for types of visits covered and reimbursement amounts.